wp-plugins/social-contact-display/readme.txt

 2. "Social Interaction Buttons" widget

 == Changelog ==

+= 3.0 =
+* Added business hours widget .
+* Added the ability to add custom CSS to individual widgets.
+Custom CSS needs to be added to your main CSS file with !important tags.
+* Added new shortcode attributes for the social contact display widget - you can now create individual address's and display separate social media icon sets.
+* Updated the Google Map widget to be interactive.

 = 2.3.8 =
 * Added Old Bottle Crowns social media icons (Only for Facebook, Twitter, Google+, Linked-In, YouTube and RSS)